fernandoPalluzzi/lstmContacts/README.md

 [1] "None"
 ```

+The output shows how the current input matches only by similarity, with a high warning level (11/15).
+Multiple antibodies (7cm4, 7l7e, 6zcz, 7r6w) could establish an effective contact with the input, although some hotspots have been found: residues W455, M492, L493 cannot be covered by any of the available antibodies.
+In addition, multipe variants match the input contact (omicron and wt).
+Although this is generally ininfluent for the time series prediction, it could be a sign of a reduced specificity.

-1.4.
+## 1.4.
 AAC search

-The user can search for an entire complex (AAC), specifying it as reported in section 1.2.
+The user may search for an entire complex (AAC), specifying it as reported in section 1.2.
 Let us see a quick example: